-The A Series Legal Tender Note design circulated for 54 years, from 1928 to 1982, with the £100 note remaining in circulation for 67 years, until 1995.
-The design ranks with that of the US small size Federal Reserve Notes as one of the longest-lived banknote designs in daily circulation.
+The first series of Irish Legal Tender Notes, termed Series A banknotes and known as the Lady Lavery banknotes circulated for 67 years, from 1928 to 1995, when the Lady Lavery series £100 note was replaced by the Series C £100.
+The Lady Lavery note design ranks with that of the US small size Federal Reserve notes as one of the longest-lived banknote designs in daily circulation.

-The A Series notes were replaced by the B Series progressively from 1976 to 1982.
-A design was developed for a B Series £100 note which was not proceeded with, and the A Series £100 note remained in use until it was replaced by a new design C Series £100 note in 1995.
+The Series A notes were replaced by the Series B notes progressively from 1976 to 1982.
+A design was developed for a Series B £100 note which was not proceeded with, and the Lady Lavery series £100 note remained in use until it was replaced by a new design Series C £100 note in 1995.

-Seven denominations were used: 10 Shillings, One Pound, Five Pounds, Ten Pounds, Twenty Pounds, Fifty Pounds, and One Hundred Pounds.
+Seven denominations of Lady Lavery notes were issued: 10 Shillings, One Pound, Five Pounds, Ten Pounds, Twenty Pounds, Fifty Pounds, and One Hundred Pounds.

-The new note issue was to ultimately replace the banknotes of the commercial Irish joint stock banks then in circulation throughout the country.
+The new Irish banknote issue was to ultimately replace the banknotes of the commercial Irish joint stock banks then in circulation throughout the country.

-in parallel with the issue of the Legal Tender Notes in 1928, it was decided to create a separate issue of Consolidated Bank Notes (colloquially referred to as the Ploughman series) which would enter circulation on 6 May 1929 to facilitate the withdrawal of the existing banknotes of the joint stock banks which circulated throughout Ireland.
+In parallel with the issue of the Lady Lavery Series A Legal Tender Notes in 1928, it was decided to create a separate issue of Consolidated Bank Notes (colloquially referred to as the Ploughman series) which would enter circulation on 6 May 1929 to facilitate the withdrawal of the existing Irish banknotes of the joint stock banks circulating throughout Ireland.

 At the time of the creation of the Consolidated Bank Note Issue, the existing note issues of the commercial banks were also split between the Irish Free State and Northern Ireland.
-This splitting of the note issues is detailed on the page covering the Partition of Irish Currencies.
+This Partition of Irish Currencies was a necessary step to facilitate the introduction of the Legal Tender Series A notes in place of the existing Irish banknotes and to provide for the withdrawal of all the old Irish banknotes from circulation.

-For stability, the Irish currency was linked to and exchangeable at par with the British Pound Sterling.
+For stability, the Irish currency was to remain linked to and exchangeable at par with the British Pound Sterling, a link in place since 1826.
 The Irish Pound was divided into 20 shillings, and issued in seven denominations, 10 Shillings, £1, £5, £10, £20, £50, and £100.

-The Irish Legal Tender Notes used a largely unchanged design from their creation in 1928 up to 1977.
+The Irish Legal Tender Notes used a largely unchanged Lady Lavery note design from their creation in 1928 up to 1977.
 There are fourteen collectible Types, each represented by a change in signatory or an alteration in the design, or both.
+The basic design featuring the portrait of Lady Lavery remained constant.

-Two major variations exist in the Issuing Authority title, the first being notes issued under the Currency Commission, 1928-1942 (Types 1-4); and the second being notes issued under the Central Bank of Ireland, 1943-1977 (Types 5-14).
+Two major variations exist in the Issuing Authority title on the Lady Lavery notes, the first being notes issued under the Currency Commission, 1928-1942 (Types 1-4); and the second being notes issued under the Central Bank of Ireland, 1943-1977 (Types 5-14).

-Another major variation in design was the incorporation of a Special Identification Marking (SIM) 'War Code' into the design of the five lower denominations, up to £20, of banknotes produced during the Emergency period of World War 2.
+Another major variation in design of the Lady Lavery series was the incorporation of a Special Identification Marking (SIM) 'War Code' into the design of the five lower denominations, up to £20, produced during the Emergency period of World War 2.
 Banknotes bearing the SIM war code were issued under both Issuing Authorities, Type 4 (1940-1942), and Type 5 (1940-1942).

 Prior to the creation of the Currency Commission in 1927, two of the joint stock banks which issued notes in the Irish Free State had produced completely new designs for all of their notes during a period of general redesign and modernisation of note issues in Ireland.
 The colours used in these new designs might have had an influence on the colours chosen for the new Irish Legal Tender Notes.